“A house is much more than a mere shelter, it should lift us emotionally and spiritually.”

 It made me realize how much we rely on our home not only for shelter but also for how our interior decor can lift us emotionally and spiritually.
 What we surround ourselves in our home with, helps us survive in our daily life, go figure!
 Home is a shelter away from the outside world of busyness and activities.
 It’s our internal refuge so to speak.

-So with all that said… Whether it be an accent chair, your favorite sheets, pillows, a throw blanket, books, framed pictures, candles, plants, a tissue box cover or even just a mug (you get the idea) without even being consciously aware of it, these simple things in our home are what lift us emotionally and spiritually… and soothe our soul.
+So with all that said… Whether it be an accent chair, your favorite sheets, pillows, a throw blanket, books, framed pictures, candles, plants, coasters, tissue box cover or even just a mug (you get the idea) without even being consciously aware of it, these simple things in our home are what lift us emotionally and spiritually… and soothe our soul.